merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![MaxBin_One_Bin_refine.png](images/MaxBin_One_Bin_refine.png)](images/MaxBin_One_Bin_refine.png){:.center-img .width-50}

-We can now make the following selections to split these two {% include ARTIFACT name="bin" text="bins" %} into six, and update our database by storing these refined {% include ARTIFACT name="bin" text="bins" %} from the Bins panel in the interface:
+We can now make the following selections to split these two bins into six, and update our database by storing these refined bins from the Bins panel in the interface:

 [![MaxBin_One_Bin_refine.png](images/MaxBin_One_Bin_refine_selections.png)](images/MaxBin_One_Bin_refine_selections.png){:.center-img .width-50}

-If you take another look after this, you can see that `maxbin_007_and_008` is replaced with smaller {% include ARTIFACT name="bin" text="bins" %}, and the total redundancy in the {% include ARTIFACT name="collection" %} is much lower:
+If you take another look after this, you can see that `maxbin_007_and_008` is replaced with smaller bins, and the total redundancy in the collection is much lower:

 ```
 anvi-estimate-genome-completeness -p PROFILE.db \